AgnivaMaity/MyThings/README.md

-# malware and software
+# malware
-I am a medium programmer and computer greek
+Some malwares I made